Edgar Lee Masters' classic work, "Spoon River Anthology," offers a fascinating character study of the American mind in the mid-20th-century.

 Second Movement: Down Memory Lane

-Hare then offers the explanation that he had accompanied "the laughing girls and boys" as they all "played [ ] along the road and over the hills."
+Hare then explains that he had accompanied "the laughing girls and boys" as they all "played [ ] along the road and over the hills."
 He remembers how they would knock down walnuts from the tree which stood "leafless against the flaming west."